cyclr/docs/pages/v2/05-application-connectors/UtilizeCore-Authentication.md

 ## UtilizeCore setup

-To connect with Verint, you need the following authentication values:
+To connect with UtilizeCore, you need the following authentication values:
 * **Client ID**
 * **Client Secret**
 * **Username**